 - 2.3.6 There are bus stops located approximately 100m north of the site on Main Road, a walk of about one-minute.
 The stops are served by the 14 and 15 bus services.
 The 14 service operates at hourly intervals Monday to Saturday between Cannington and Bridgwater.
-Weekday services run from 07:10 to 19:06 and Saturday services from 08:21 to 17:41. - 2.3.7 The 15 bus service is a college service providing access to Bridgwater College during term time weekdays. - 2.3.8 The site is therefore in a highly accessible location with a range of day to day amenities within walking distance and employment opportunities in Bridgwater accessible by bus services located within walking distance of the site.

-2.4 Predicted Development Traffic

-- 2.4.1 The development is only likely to attract in the order of 40 vehicle movements during the weekday morning and evening peak hours, as set out in the Transport Assessment prepared to support the planning application. - 2.4.2 The traffic predictions have been based on data included in the TRICS trip generation database using data from comparable residential sites.
-Modelling by Transport Research Laboratory software shows that the site access would operate with no significant queues or delays.

-2.5 Existing Mode Share

-- 2.5.1 Residents of the development are likely to exhibit similar travel patterns to that of existing residents in the local area.
+Weekday services run from 07:10 to 19:06 and Saturday services from 08:21 to 17:41. - The 15 bus service is a college service providing access to Bridgwater College during term time weekdays. - The site is therefore in a highly accessible location with a range of day to day amenities within walking distance and employment opportunities in Bridgwater accessible by bus services located within walking distance of the site. - 2.4 Predicted Development Traffic - The development is only likely to attract in the order of 40 vehicle movements during the weekday morning and evening peak hours, as set out in the Transport Assessment prepared to support the planning application. - The traffic predictions have been based on data included in the TRICS trip generation database using data from comparable residential sites.
+Modelling by Transport Research Laboratory software shows that the site access would operate with no significant queues or delays. - 2.5 Existing Mode Share - 2.5.1 Residents of the development are likely to exhibit similar travel patterns to that of existing residents in the local area.
 A summary of the 2011 Census, obtained from the Office for National Statistics (ONS) via the NOMIS website.
-The commuting data is from ONS table QS703EQ Method of Travel to Work. - 2.5.2 The table shows travel to work modes for people in employment living in the Lower Level Super Output Area covering the site.
+The commuting data is from ONS table QS703EQ - Method of Travel to Work. - 2.5.2 The table shows travel to work modes for people in employment living in the electoral ward covering Cannington.